ut-vision/Video-Independent-ECS/README.md

 ## Environment Configuration

-Please refer to requirements.txt, otherwise we provide the conda enviroment file in conda_env.yml.
+Please refer to requirements.txt.
+Otherwise for conda virtual environments, please see conda_env.yml.

 We provide docker images used for running the code in this project at `docker://twu224/optuna`